PhilRoli/Batch_Scripts/README.md

 Below you will find a list with explination to nearly all files in this repo.

 Dont know if anyone will find this usefull, but I thought I would make it my first public repo.
+Also please ignore my mixture of English and German in certain files.

 ---